 We encourage you to explore our web pages to learn about our club and a fascinating and engaging hobby – Amateur Radio!

 Amateur Radio in St Petersburg You are currently looking at the St Petersburg Amateur Radio Club (SPARC) web site.
-We meet on the first Friday of every month at the DMI Research.
+We meet on the first Friday of every month at the Fifth Avenue Baptist Church.
 Meeting location information is available here.
 Our members come from all walks of life, some are technical, but most are just intrigued with the fun and learning opportunities afforded by amateur radio.
 Information about the other amateur radio clubs in the area can be found by clicking here.

 How Can I Get A License and Get Started?
 You no longer need to know Morse code to get an amateur radio license, simply pass a multiple-choice written exam.
 The test costs around $15 and your license is valid for 10 years.
 There are three classes of amateur license.
 The entry level Technician exam consists of 35 questions about basic electrical and radio topics; radio safety, rules, regulations and operating procedures.
 You can study for the test yourself or take a formal class.
 SPARC offers monthly exam sessions, Click here for additional information.